apr3vau/lw-plugins/README.md

 Here we provide:

+- [NEW] Terminal Utilities for LispWorks, includes a functional Unix PTY running with the Editor, and a stream that can cope with ANSI escape sequences ([term.lisp](./term.lisp))
 - [NEW] A docstring folding facility, similar with definition folding([docstring-folding.lisp](./docstring-folding.lisp))
 - [NEW] Side Tree, a project explorer alternative to [Treemacs](https://github.com/Alexander-Miller/treemacs) ([side-tree.lisp](./side-tree.lisp))
 - [NEW] The [Nerd Fonts](https://www.nerdfonts.com) integration for LispWorks Editor, Giving colourful icons to Directory Mode and Side Tree ([nerd-icons/](./nerd-icons/))
 - A Sly-style flexible fuzzy-matching in-place code completion for LispWorks Editor ([flex-complete.lisp](./flex-complete.lisp))
 - A decent syntax highlight method of Markdown for LispWorks Editor ([editor-markdown.lisp](./editor-markdown.lisp))
 - A decent & elaborate syntax highlight method of Lisp for LispWorks Editor ([colourful.lisp](./colourful.lisp))
-- An output stream that support ANSI escape sequences and format the output into Editor buffer ([escaped-editor-stream.lisp](./escaped-editor-stream.lisp))
-- A enhancing / bugfixing / edge-case completing plugin for LispWorks Directory Mode, make it more similar with Emacs's dired ([directory.lisp](./directory.lisp))
+- An enhancement plugin for LispWorks Directory Mode, make it more similar with Emacs's dired ([directory.lisp](./directory.lisp))
 - An expand-region plugin for Lisp editing in LispWorks Editor, similar with [expand-region.el](https://github.com/magnars/expand-region.el) ([expand-region.lisp](./expand-region.lisp))
 - A Lisp form aligning facility ([align.lisp](./align.lisp))
 - A simple pair-editing facility like Emacs's electric-pair-mode, with just enough of functions ([pair.lisp](./pair.lisp))